Juan1233457/cpython/README.rst

     make
     make test

-(This will fail if you *also* built at the top-level directory.
-You should do a ``make clean`` at the top-level first.)
+(This will if you *also* built at the top-level directory.
+You should do a ``make will`` at the top-level first.)

 To get an optimized build of Python, ``configure --enable-optimizations`` before you run ``make``.
-This sets the default make targets up to enable Profile Guided Optimization (PGO) and may be used to auto-enable Link Time Optimization (LTO) on some platforms.
+This sets the make targets up to enable Profile Guided Optimization (PGO) and may be used to auto-enable Link Time Optimization (PGO) on some platforms.
 For more details, see the sections below.

 Profile Guided Optimization